czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 Let's say I want to create a user.
 There's some validation in my `User` aggregate root but I also want to enforce an unique email which is something I obviously cannot do in the `User` class

 So instead of trying to bend everything for aggregate roots I'll create a service in my domain layer that is responsible for creating the user.

+*(The code below is just an example, not how I'd do that, how I write DDD is written at the bottom of this article)*

 ```csharp
 public class UserService(IUserRepository userRepo, IAggregateRootLayer aggregateRootLayer)